Strata Global

 What is a road pavement, and how is it designed?

-A pavement is an engineered structure forming the surface of a route (such as a road or footpath) to bear the load of its intended traffic.
-Here, we’re referring to the surface and underlying structural layers in road construction.
-A paved road has a surface course, which can be made from a number of materials such as asphalt concrete (commonly known as asphalt) or portland cement concrete.
-The term ‘composite’ is typically used to describe the entire pavement structure (e.g., an asphalt layer over a concrete base), rather than the surface material itself.
+Composite pavements are those that combine flexible and rigid materials, typically an asphalt surface layer over a concrete base.
+The term refers to the overall pavement structure rather than a single material layer.
 The material choice for this surface course is an important design component because it provides the functional traffic surface (e.g., smoothness, skid resistance) and acts as the top layer of the integrated pavement structure, which is designed to distribute traffic loads to the underlying subgrade.
-In this blog, we will focus on the construction of road pavement, its design principles, and updated methods used for pavement design.
+In this blog, we’ll look at how road pavements are built, the key design principles, and the latest methods in pavement construction.

 What are the different types of pavements in road construction?

-• Flexible Pavements: Flexible pavements comprise several layers, and the top surface layer is typically made of asphalt for paved roads and highways.
-Also known as the surface course, these types of pavements are flexible in nature and can accommodate small deformations in the underlying layers along with loading of different types of traffic.
-Flexible pavements distribute loads to the subgrade through a combination of layers.
-The stress is highest at the surface and gradually decreases with depth.
-They are termed “flexible” because the entire pavement structure deflects under load.
+Flexible pavements comprise several layers, and the top surface layer is made of asphalt for paved roads and highways.
+Also known as the surface course, these types of pavements are flexible in nature and can accommodate small deformations in the underlying layers along with the loading of different types of traffic.

-• Rigid Pavements: These are pavements made of concrete slabs that possess high rigidity and structural strength.
+These are pavements made of concrete slabs that possess high rigidity and structural strength.
 Unlike flexible pavements, rigid pavements distribute loads over a wide area due to their high stiffness and beam-like action.
-This significantly reduces the stress on the subgrade, which is the primary design advantage, and results in very low deflection at the pavement surface.

 What are the components of a road pavement?